thorntail-examples/booster-release-scripts/README.md

 and set the `GENERATOR_HOME` environment variable to point to the cloned directory.

+If you want to use an external license service, also set the `LICENSE_SERVICE` environment variable.
+Ask the team for the license service URL.

 The following script generates and adds the licenses to the local `master` branch:

 Community: